awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

    ssh -v git-codecommit.us-east-2.amazonaws.com
    ```

-   You can find more information to help you troubleshoot connection problems in [Troubleshooting](troubleshooting.md)\.
+   For information to help you troubleshoot connection problems, see [Troubleshooting](troubleshooting.md)\.

-## Step 4: Connect to the AWS CodeCommit Console and Clone the Repository<a name="setting-up-ssh-unixes-connect-console"></a>
+## Step 4: Connect to the CodeCommit Console and Clone the Repository<a name="setting-up-ssh-unixes-connect-console"></a>

-If an administrator has already sent you the name and connection details for the AWS CodeCommit repository, you can skip this step and clone the repository directly\.
+If an administrator has already sent you the name and connection details for the CodeCommit repository, you can skip this step and clone the repository directly\.

-**To connect to an AWS CodeCommit repository**
+**To connect to a CodeCommit repository**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. In the region selector, choose the region where the repository was created\.
-Repositories are specific to an AWS region\.
+1. In the region selector, choose the AWS Region where the repository was created\.
+Repositories are specific to an AWS Region\.
 For more information, see [Regions and Git Connection Endpoints](regions.md)\.

 1. Choose the repository you want to connect to from the list\.
 This opens the **Code** page for that repository\.

     If you see a **Welcome** page instead of a list of repositories, there are no repositories associated with your AWS account\.
-To create a repository, see [Create an AWS CodeCommit Repository](how-to-create-repository.md) or follow the steps in the [Git with AWS CodeCommit Tutorial](getting-started.md) tutorial\.
+To create a repository, see [Create an AWS CodeCommit Repository](how-to-create-repository.md) or follow the steps in the [Git with CodeCommit Tutorial](getting-started.md) tutorial\.

 1. Copy the SSH URL to use when connecting to the repository\.

 1. Open a terminal\.
 From the /tmp directory, using the SSH URL you copied, run the git clone command to clone the repository\.
-For example, to clone a repository named *MyDemoRepo* to a local repo named *my\-demo\-repo* in the US East \(Ohio\) region:
+For example, to clone a repository named *MyDemoRepo* to a local repo named *my\-demo\-repo* in the US East \(Ohio\) Region:

    ```
    git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
    ```
 **Note**
- If you successfully tested your connection, but the clone command fails, you might not have the necessary access to your config file, or another setting might be in conflict with your config file\.
+If you successfully tested your connection, but the clone command fails, you might not have the required access to your config file, or another setting might be in conflict with your config file\.
 Try connecting again, this time including the SSH key ID in the command\.
 For example:

    ```
    git clone ssh://Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
    ```
-For more information, see [Access Error: Public Key Is Uploaded Successfully to IAM but Connection Fails on Linux, macOS, or Unix Systems](troubleshooting-ssh.md#troubleshooting-ae4)\.
+For more information, see [Access error: Public key is uploaded successfully to IAM but connection fails on Linux, macOS, or Unix systems](troubleshooting-ssh.md#troubleshooting-ae4)\.

-   For more information about how to connect to repositories, see [Connect to the AWS CodeCommit Repository by Cloning the Repository](how-to-connect.md#how-to-connect-http)\.
+   For more information about how to connect to repositories, see [Connect to the CodeCommit Repository by Cloning the Repository](how-to-connect.md#how-to-connect-http)\.

 ## Next Steps<a name="setting-up-ssh-unixes-next-step"></a>

 You have completed the prerequisites\.
-Follow the steps in [AWS CodeCommit Tutorial](getting-started-cc.md) to start using AWS CodeCommit\.
+Follow the steps in [CodeCommit Tutorial](getting-started-cc.md) to start using CodeCommit\.